Steven Pearson lives, drives, and looks things up in Seattle.

 - Pull over safely.
 Use your turn signals, and slow down quickly (but not so fast that the officer has to slam on their brakes).
 Pulling into a nearby parking lot, if there is one, will garner points with the officer.
 Traffic cops are constantly in danger of being hit by passing cars; doing your best to reduce the odds of this happening can only work in your favor.

-- Sob stories don't work, no matter what anybody tells you.
+- Sob stories don't work.
 In most cases, the officer has already decided whether or not they are going to cite you before they've even left their vehicle.
 Say only what is necessary, without incriminating yourself in the process.

 Check over your ticket to make sure the information is accurate.
 Misspelling "Toyota" is not going to get the case dismissed in Washington State.
 An incorrect date, or writing down the wrong RCW (Revised Code Washington), however, means your work is already almost done.
 Your odds of being this lucky are almost nonexistent, but it's worth a try.